LEDazzio01/ai-performance-engineering/docs/appendix.md

 ## Overlap compute and data transfers

 Pipeline your input data.
 While the GPU is busy computing on batch N, load and prepare batch N+1 on the CPU and transfer it in the background using CUDA streams and nonblocking cudaMemcpyAsync.
 This double buffering hides latency —the GPU ideally never waits for data.
-Ensure your training loop uses asynchronous transfers.
-For example, in PyTorch, you can copy tensors to GPU with non_blocking=True.
-Asynchronous transfer allows the CPU to continue running while the data transfer is in progress in the background.
-This will improve performance by overlapping computation with data transfer.
+Use dedicated streams for H2D copies, augmentation kernels, and the main training loop, then fence them once per iteration via CUDA events.
+In PyTorch, copy tensors with non_blocking=True so the transfer happens in parallel with compute.
+The CPU stays productive preparing future batches while the GPU trains on the current one.

 ## Use fast storage (NVMe/SSD)

 Store training data on fast local NVMe SSDs or a high-performance parallel filesystem.
 Spinning disks will severely limit throughput.
 If available, enable GPUDirect Storage (GDS) so that GPUs can stream data directly from NVMe or network storage—bypassing the CPU.
 This further reduces I/O latency and CPU load when reading large datasets.
 For large datasets, consider each node having a local copy or shard of the data.
 If using network storage, prefer a distributed filesystem like Lustre with striping or an object store that can serve many clients in parallel.

+## Enable GPUDirect Storage end-to-end

+GDS only pays off when every layer is configured: recent NVIDIA drivers, a GDS-enabled filesystem or NVMe stack, and application code that issues large, aligned reads.
+Batch small files into tar/record containers, align buffers to 4 KB, and issue deep I/O queues so the DMA engines stay busy.
+Monitor `nvidia-fs` stats and compare GPU-side throughput (via Nsight Systems) against CPU paths to ensure the zero-copy path is really engaged.

+## Overlap checkpointing with compute

+Write checkpoints asynchronously so the training loop never blocks on disk.
+Stage weights and optimizer states into pinned host buffers (or a background GPU stream) while the next iteration runs, then flush them to storage via dedicated I/O threads.
+Track checkpoint bandwidth/latency metrics; if a flush falls behind, throttle frequency or compress on the GPU before shipping data over PCIe.

 ## Tune I/O concurrency and striping